-Through supporting the charitable aims of Gavi and meeting its objects, IFFIm is a public benefit entity but does not work directly with the public.
-IFFIm's directors have considered the Charity Commission's general guidance on public benefit and have paid due regard to it when planning IFFIm's activities and assessing how IFFIm's activities further its objectives described above.
+IFFIm is a public benefit entity that meets its objectives through supporting the charitable aims of Gavi as described above.
+It does not work directly with the public.
+IFFIm's directors have considered the Charity Commission's general guidance on public benefit and have paid due regard to it when planning IFFIm's activities and assessing how IFFIm's activities further its objectives for the public benefit.